ericburger/crossbardocs/pages/docs/Browser-Support.md

 Opera Mini is NOT supported, since it has only very limited support for JavaScript.

-The Android WebView supports WebSockets only starting at Android 4.4, since at this point it was switched to the Chromium engine from the Android browser.
+The Android WebView supports WebSocket only starting at Android 4.4, since at this point it was switched to the Chromium engine from the Android browser.

 ***Opera***